-The Oiangic group: Oiang, Pumi, Shixing, Ergong, Daofu, Oueyu, Guigiong, Muya, Namuyi, Zhaba, and possibly a few others, the speakers of which migrated only a short distance from the original ST homeland in Northwest China (these languages are now spoken in Sichuan and Yunnan Provinces, China).
-Languages of this group characteristically have a set of 5-10 directional prefixes on the verb, marking action up, down, up-river, down-river, inward, outward, towards the speaker, away from the speaker, and sometimes towards the mountain, away from the mountain, although the actual forms of the systems in different languages do not all correspond in any clear way (see Sun 1981; Huang Butan 1991).
-They have cognate person marking systems which often have an actor-non-actor contrast (as opposed to a hierarchical system as in many other TB languages).
+The Qiangic group: Qiang, Pumi, Shixing, Ergong, Daofu, Queyu, Guiqiong, Muya, Namuyi, Zhaba, and possibly a few others, the speakers of which migrated only a short distance from the original ST homeland in Northwest China (these languages are now spoken in Sichuan and Yunnan Provinces, China).
+The genetic rather than area affiliation of this group has been called into question (e.g. Chirkova 2012a, LaPolla 2005a), as the similarities seem to be more typological than gentic, and at least two of them, Shixing and Namuyi have been argued to be closer to Naxi (Chirkova 2012b).
+Languages of this group characteristically have a set of 5-10 directional prefixes on the verb, marking action up, down, up-river, down-river, inward, outward, towards the speaker, away from the speaker, and sometimes towards the mountain, away from the mountain, although the actual forms of the systems in different languages do not all correspond in any clear way (see Sun 1981; Huang Butan 1991, Chirkova 2012a), and so may be considered an areal phenomenon (Shirai 2009, Chirkova 2012a).
+They have cognate person marking systems which often have an actor-non-actor contrast (as opposed to a hierarchical system as in many other TB languages-see LaPolla 2010 on the system in Rawang).
 The exception would be Tangut, if this language is in fact to be included in the Qiangic group (Sun 1991, 2001), as the very simple person marking system there is clearly hierarchical (see Ebert 1987; LaPolla 1992a).
-It may be that the Qiangic system was originally hierarchical and later developed into an actor/non-actor system, as it seems this system may be related at a very deep time depth to the system of the Rung group (below), which is clearly hierarchical.
+It may be that the Qiangic system was originally hierarchical and later developed into an actor/non-actor system, as it seems this system may be related at a very deep time depth to the system of the Rung group (see Figure 2.1 and discussion of the Rung group below), which is clearly hierarchical.
 These languages generally have evidential systems, but it is not clear if there is any cognacy among the systems.
 The case markers fill similar categories, but generally are not cognate.
 See Sun 1982, 1985, 2001, Huang Bufan 1991 for more on this group.
 Sun (1982, 1985, 2001), who first established the Qiangic group as a group, includes rGyalrong as part of the group, but the relation of rGyalrong to the Rawang and Kiranti groups is much clearer than that to the Qiangic group.
-The similarities rGyalrong shares with Qiangic may simply be areal influence.
+The similarities rGyalrong shares with Qiangic are at a deeper level and there is also areal influence.